softwaremill/asamal/README.md

 # Asamal - lightweight JEE6 web framework

-[TOC]

 ## What is it ?

 Asamal is a Proof Of Concept web framework build completely on top of the JEE6 stack.

-The aim is to build an (almost)completely functional lightweigth, action-based web framework in a finite time.
+The aim is to build an (almost)completely functional lightweight, action-based web framework in a finite time.

 ### Modules